Pillars of Eternity II: Deadfire: Plot

-Throughout the story, the Watcher meets four different factions all vying for control over the Deadfire area: the imperialistic Royal Deadfire Company, acting on behalf of the expansionist Rauatai empire; the more profit-oriented and mercantile Vailian Trading Company, acting on behalf of the Vailian Republics; the traditionalist Huana, a tribal alliance of natives seeking to uphold their people's independence; and the Príncipi sen Patrena, a federation of pirates seeking to establish a republic of their own.
-The Watcher can help or hinder these factions along the way.
+Throughout the story, the Watcher meets four different factions all vying for control over the Deadfire area; they can help or hinder these factions along the way.
 Through their pursuit of Eothas, the Watcher eventually discovers the god's true intentions: he aims to break the Wheel, the cycle of reincarnation that governs the souls of Eora and by extension feeds the gods with the energy they need to sustain themselves, hoping that in doing so he can break the other gods' control over all mortal beings, allowing them to be free to pursue their own destinies.
 To that end, he seeks the mythical lost city of Ukaizo, where the mechanism controlling the Wheel is housed.
 Though the other gods intervene several times in an attempt to stop Eothas, he is undeterred and continues towards his goal.

-By either swearing fealty to one of the factions and gaining their help or acting independently, the Watcher and their ship braves the stormy sea of Ondra's Mortar, which protects the city of Ukaizo, just as Eothas makes his final approach to the Wheel, and confronts him there.
+By either swearing fealty to one of the factions and gaining their help or acting independently, the Watcher and his ship braves the stormy sea of Ondra's Mortar, which protects the city of Ukaizo, just as Eothas makes his final approach to the Wheel, and confronts him there.
 Eothas, though sympathetic to the Watcher, refuses to back down from his endeavor, explaining to the Watcher that destroying the Wheel would most likely kill him and the rest of the gods for good, but that his death will also give him the power to enact a great change upon all of Eora.
-Before destroying the Wheel, he returns the piece of the Watcher's soul he took from them, thereby freeing them from their debt to Berath, and asks for their advice on what that change should be.
+Before destroying the Wheel, he returns the piece of the Watcher's soul he took from him, thereby freeing him from the debt to Berath, and asks for his advice on what that change should be.
 An epilogue then follows, detailing the effects the Watcher's choices had on their companions, the different factions, the Deadfire, and the world at large.
 In the end, the Watcher resolves to head home to the Dyrwood, uncertain of what the future now holds for both gods and mortals.